otsob/posemir/benchmark/README.md

 Running the benchmarks requires setting the environment variable `BENCHMARK_DATA_PATH` to the absolute path of the directory `benchmark/benches/data` inside this repository.

+The benchmarks data set sizes can be set with the following envinronment variables:

+- `BENCHMARK_DATASET_MIN_SIZE`: minimum size of datasets to use
+- `BENCHMARK_DATASET_MAX_SIZE`: maximum size of datasest to use
+- `BENCHMARK_DATASET_STEP_SIZE`: increment of how many datasets to use between min and max (must be a multiple of 100)